 Maria Island – A ‘must do’ when visiting Tasmania

+Maria Island is a must do on your Tasmanian visit.
+Excellent walking awaits you or mountain bikes are also available for hire.
 A day on Maria Island is like stepping into another world.
-If you’ve been before you’ll know that feeling well.
 Maria Island is a natural wildlife sanctuary and off-shore retreat with historical ruins, sweeping bays, dramatic cliffs and plenty of stories to tell.

 Located of Tasmania’s East coast it is an 8 minute drive from Orford Sanda House to the passenger ferry terminal at Triabunna.
 It is then an easy 20 minute ferry ride across to the island.

 Experience World Heritage listed convict history.
 Discover the stories of the many people who have tried to tame Maria.
 Climb mountains and look over blue seas.
 Swim in crystal clear bays and walk soft, white beaches.
-Feel nature all around you – get in the touch of the sea breeze, the smell of the forest and the sight of the wildlife that is protected here.
+Feel nature all around you – the sea breeze, the scents of the ocean and forest, and abundant wild life.
 This is a wild and gentle island, a place to linger, to leave ordinary life behind and be enchanted.

 As soon as you step foot on the island you will quickly arrive in the historic Darlington township where you can spend hours exploring the old buildings and discover Darlington’s fascinating history.
 The stone Commissariat Store, 150 metres from the jetty, is the islands oldest building and is now a visitor centre with displays and information about the island.
 It was the first convict punishment station and was established in 1825 and lasted for 7 years.
 From 1842-1850 it became a convict probation station.
 During this time most of the white lime-washed buildings were built.
 At its peak it housed up to 500 convicts.
 Today, it is recognised as the best example of a convict probation station in Australia.